mannkind/fix-your-last-input/README.txt

-README
+# Requirements

-In addition to the code in this repository, you need to add the linked frameworks
+In addition to the code in this repository, you'll need the following:

     * Adium.framework
     * AIUtilities.framework
-  * FriBidi.framework
+    * Fribidi.framework

-to the project directory.
-There is a compiled FriBidi.framework in the Frameworks directory of any Adium version checkout.
-Compile Adium to get compiled versions of Adium.framework and AIUtilities.framework in build/{Deployment|Development}.
+You can checkout and compile Adium to get the required frameworks See http://trac.adiumx.com/wiki/GettingReleaseAdiumSource for more info on checking out the Adium source.

-See http://trac.adiumx.com/wiki/GettingReleaseAdiumSource for more info on checking out the Adium source.
+# Additional References

 See http://fadeover.org/blog/archives/25 for more info on writing Adium plugins.